AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 **Functions in SQL**
 ![[Pasted image 20250511223202.png]]
 Set of SQL statements that does an action and returns an output value based on the Input parameters provided.

+> Functions may or may not have an Input parameter but should definitely return a value .

 Functions can be classified into
 1. System functions (Build in functions)
 	![[Pasted image 20250511223418.png|250]]
 2. Custom functions (User defined functions)
 		![[Pasted image 20250511223521.png|350]]
+		- Scalar functions